NaimuL0/-_-/README.md

 #Task-02

 #Module Overview
 This training module aims to educate users about the dangers of phishing attacks, how to recognize them, and best practices for avoiding them.
-Phishing is a prevalent and dangerous form of cyberattack that exploits human vulnerabilities through deceptive emails, websites, and social engineering tactics.
+Phishing is a prevalent and dangerous cyberattack that exploits human vulnerabilities through deceptive emails, websites, and social engineering tactics.

 #Learning Objectives

 By the end of this module, participants will be able to:

 Identify the characteristics of phishing emails.